Sweden at the Olympics: Freestyle skiing

 Freestyle skiing has been included in the Olympic programme since 1992.
 Sweden has participated in the sport in every time it has been included in the Olympic programme.

-Sweden has won six medals in the sport, of which two are gold.
-Walter Wallberg won gold in men's moguls in 2022 and Sandra Näslund won gold in women's ski cross in 2022.
+Sweden has won seven medals in the sport, of which two are gold.
+Sandra Näslund won gold in 2022 and bronze in 2026, both in women's ski cross.
+Walter Wallberg won gold in men's moguls in 2022.

 Marie Lindgren won silver in women's aerials in 1994.
 Anna Holmlund won bronze in women's ski cross in 2014.
 Henrik Harlaut won bronze in men's big air and Jesper Tjäder in men's slopestyle, both in 2022.